MapsPeople/docs/src/various/xamarin-v3.md

 title: MapsIndoors Xamarin SDK v3
 eleventyNavigation:
   key: Xamarin v3
-  parent: Various
+  parent: xamarin
 ---

 ## Introduction

 This will explain how to get started with getting MapsIndoors inside of your Xamarin application.

-### Please note: Xamarin support for MapsIndoors is currently in beta.
+### Please note: Xamarin support for MapsIndoors is currently in beta

 ## Getting started